 Note: Try to prepare a fresh fennel tea because some volatile oils are released into the air when it kept for a longer time.

 Fennel tea helps in following conditions.

-It helps the people suffering with indigestion, abdominal distention, gas and flatulence.
+It helps the people suffering from abdominal distention, gas, and flatulence.
 All these effects are due to some volatile oil present in the fennel tea.
 It alleviates pain and discomfort associated with abdominal pain.

-Some people complain about foul smell in stools and flatus.
-You can get rid of this problem by drinking a cup of fennel tea for some days.
+Some people complain about a foul smell in stools and flatulence.
+You can get rid of this problem by drinking a cup of fennel tea for a few days.

 Fennel tea in Diabetes